 Maxxis needs no introduction in the MTB world, and the Minion DHF is legendary for a good reason.
 The DHF, with its aggressive tread pattern, excels as a front tyre, clawing into loose terrain and providing confidence-inspiring grip on corners.
 The Maxxis DHF & DHR II combo is a solid choice for UK trails.

-- Pros: Superb grip giving excellent cornering bite on loose terrain
+- Pros: Superb grip giving excellent cornering bite on loose terrain.

 - Cons: The DHF isn't the lightest tyre on the market.
-If you prioritise climbing efficiency above all else, there might be better options
+If you prioritise climbing efficiency above all else, there might be better options.

 - Ideal for: Trail centres with hardpack climbs and flowy descents, aggressive all-round riding.